SafeRoboticsLab/ECE346/ROS_Core/src/Labs/Lab1/README.md

 In this lab, we assume the reference path is the straight line connecting your robot and goal point.
 Therefore, the **TP** is a point on this line segment defined by user parameters.

 ### Task 5: Implement the goal reaching controller ###
 Open your `pure_pursuit.py` file.
 You will finish the function `planning_thread` following the implementation details under the **TODO** block.
 This task concludes all coding parts of Lab 1.
 Relaunch the simulation, set **2D Nav Goal** as any points on RViz, and drive your robot towards the goal point.
-The default parameter should work well in the simulation if your implementation is correct. **Once you are finished, take a video of your simulation results (e.g., with phone or screen recording)**, and proceed to the next task.
+The default parameter should work well in the simulation if your implementation is correct. **Once you are finished, take a video of your simulation results** (e.g., with phone or screen recording) and **push your code to your private fork** (i.e., `git push origin SP2025`), and proceed to the next task.
 This is also a good point to check in with a lab TA during lab OH to make sure you're on the right track, but you can submit everything at the very end if you’re confident you know what you’re doing!

 # Let's Get Real - Intro to *Mini Truck*  #
 Autonomous driving has sparked much public interest in the last few years.
 In this lab, we will work with a 1/14-scale autonomous *mini truck* as our mobile robot platform (**Figure 6**).